-Committee Member Relevant Education & Experience Conference Board of Canada, and Crown Corporations including Alberta Innovates, Energy and Environment Solutions Corporation, and Climate Change and Emissions Management Corporation.
-Mr. Newell's education includes an MSc, Management Science, from the University of Birmingham, UK.
-Catherine Roozen Member since 2007 Independent Ms. Roozen is a graduate of the University of Alberta where she served as a Governor from 1998 to 2005.
-Since 1981, she has been a Director and the Corporate Secretary of Cathton Investments Ltd. and The Allard Foundation Ltd. Ms. Roozen also currently serves as a director of Corus Entertainment Inc., EPCOR Utilities and Covenant Health.
+Member Relevant Education & Experience Birmingham, UK.
+Catherine Ms. Roozen is a graduate of the University of Roozen Alberta where she served as a Governor from Member since 2007 1998 to 2005.
+Since 1981, she has been a Director and the Corporate Secretary of Cathton Investments Ltd. and The Allard Independent Foundation Ltd. Ms. Roozen also currently serves as a director of Corus Entertainment Financially Literate Inc., EPCOR Utilities and Covenant Health.